Attendance and Punctuality

 All pupils in school with 100% attendance on their record (for the academic year) are placed in a raffle to have the chance of winning a prize at the end of each term.

 Regular attendance and punctuality assemblies take place throughout the year with pupils rewarded for their excellent attendance and punctuality to school.

 What about a holiday or an extended leave of absence?

 As you will all be aware, current attendance regulations stipulate a Principal may not grant a leave of absence during term - time unless there are exceptional circumstances.
-Under the Midland Academies Trust policy we are unable to grant any requests for leave of absence due to holiday.
+We are unable to grant any requests for leave of absence due to holiday.
 Each application for a leave of absence will be considered on a case - by - case basis and on its own merits.
 It is for the Principal to decide what she views as ‘exceptional’ and it is at their discretion if the circumstances warrant the leave to be granted.

 If the leave is granted, the Principal is able to determine the number of school days a child can be absent for.

 The school can only consider leave of absence requests which are made by the ‘resident’ parent.
 Where applications for leave of absence are made in advance and refused, the child will be required to be in school on the dates set out in the application.